ValeriePoirier/hello-world/README.md

 # hello-world
 LOOP
-Im just a girl with D1T trying trying execute on the Github
+Im just a girl with D1T trying execute on the Github